picsolab/MimicProp/README.md

 # MimicProp

 MimicProp(Mimicking Propagation) is an algorithm to learn the lexicon-aligned word representations.
 It has been shown to have superior performance in multiple NLP tasks.
-This is the implementation of the algorithms described in the following paper:
+This is the implementation of the algorithms described in [this paper](http://bitly.com/mimicprop):

-PAPER_CITATION

 ## Abstract